jmlew/trade-alerts/README.md

 ### Serve Build files locally

 Run `npm run serve:dist` to serve and test the built application which was generated using the BUILD command above using the `live-server` library.
 Navigate to `http://localhost:6600/`

+## Testing

+### Cypress: e2e Tests

+TODO: Add documentation.

+### Cypress: Component Tests

+To add Cypress component testing to a library, use the below commands.
+Note, the bills target for the web app should be used in cases where the given library is set up without one (which is usually the case for libraries in this workspace which are not configured to build separately).

+Run `nx g @nrwl/react:cypress-component-configuration --build-target=<main-web-app>:build --project=<some-lib>`

+_Example: `nx g @nrwl/react:cypress-component-configuration --build-target=web-app:build --project=users-feature-manage-users'`_

+Run `nx component-test <some-lib>` to run tests headless mode.
+Run `nx component-test <some-lib> --watch` to run tests headled mode (in the browser).

+_Example: `nx component-test users-feature-manage-users --watch'`_

 ## Understand your workspace